 Which Fruit Is Good for Skin Tightening?

 Fruits containing vitamin C are good for skin tightening, especially the orange.
 Oranges are packed with vitamin C and eating them regularly can improve skin texture.
-Plus they contain collagen, which maintains elasticity and slows the skin aging process.
+Plus, the additional antioxidants and nutrients they contain help you produce collagen, which maintains elasticity and slows the skin aging process.

 All citrus fruits are high in vitamin C, really.
 So don’t skip your Lemon Water!

 What Foods Help Clear Skin? | 8 Best Foods For Your Skin

 So what kind of food should you be eating exactly?
 To take away the guesswork, I’ve listed below the best foods for the production of healthy skin cells.
 Lots of recipes are included, too!

 - Yellow / Orange fruits and vegetables

 Load up on yellow/orange fruits and veggies.
 We’re talking sweet potatoes, carrots, yellow peppers, bananas, and mangoes!
 They have sooo much going for them.
 Yellow/ Orange (naturally occurring) foods are rich in phytochemicals, beta carotene, antioxidants, vitamins, and minerals.

 Bio-flavonoid, a phytochemical, handles breaking down and distributing vitamin C in the body.

 These are also high in retinol, a type of vitamin A1, which helps reverse skin aging and damage (sun exposure is really tough on the skin, my friends).
 I have a ton of sweet potato recipes, take your pick or try em’ all!
 How To Cook Sweet Potatoes + 19 Easy Sweet Potato Recipes.

 - Dark green and leafy vegetables